Entanglement and the density matrix renormalisation group in the generalised Landau paradigm

-where the individual tensors of which are determined by the data of the category of module functors $\mc P = \Fun_{\mc C}(\mc R,\mc Q)$ \cite{PRXQuantum.5.010338}.
-In this way, we obtain the optimal tensor network description of the original ground state.
-The various fusion categories and the Morita equivalences between them are summarised in the commutative diagrams of figure \ref{fig:comm_diagram}.
+Conversely, the duality operators to the optimal model are encoded into $\Fun_{\mc C^*_\mc R}(\mc R,\mc Q)$, which is equivalent to the $\mc C$-module category $\mc P$ encoding the phase of the original model.
+The various fusion categories and the Morita equivalences between them are summarised in fig.~\ref{fig:comm_diagram}.